 GROUP BY country HAVING count(*) > 50000;

 One way to do this canonicalization is to use regular expressions to find all these literals and scrub them.
 Using regular expressions to find literal, is, however, very error-prone.
 So, we decided to use the hive parser to do the canonicalization.
 This involved the following steps:

 - Get the exact SQL text submitted by the user.
 This may contain some comments and some set/add commands.
 It may also contain multiple hive queries (separated by semicolon.)

-- Strip comments and all the sets, add list commands.
+- Strip comments and all the sets, and add list commands.
 These are valid commands but are not interesting for our purposes.

 - Split the resulting string using the semicolon as the separator into individual Hive queries.

 - Use Hive’s internal parser to construct an Abstract Syntax Tree (AST) from each individual Hive query.

-- Walk through that AST and find out all the nodes which represent literals (string literals, integer literals, etc.) Replace all those literals with the word ‘LITERAL’.
+- The walkthrough that AST and find out all the nodes which represent literals (string literals, integer literals, etc.) Replace all those literals with the word ‘LITERAL’.

 - Serialize the resulting AST into text.
 This corresponds to a canonicalized version of the original Hive query.
 For the above examples, the serialized AST would be:

 We exposed this canonicalize method to our rails app as a thrift service using the.
 Now whenever a query completes execution, we canonicalize it.
 We then look in the database for the canonical query corresponding to this query and update the count and metrics for that canonical query.
 We also ran the canonicalization code over all the historical queries run in Qubole Data Service.